pretix/pretix-docs/docs/guides/seating.md

 Alternatively, hold the left mouse button and move the mouse to draw a selection rectangle around them.
 Use the sidebar on the right to edit the properties of all elements in your selection.

-In order to **move** selected elements, drag and drop them with the mouse or use the arrow keys.
+In order to **move** selected elements, drag and drop them with your mouse.
+If you want to keep the movement aligned to the grid, hold the `Shift` button while you are moving them.
+Alternatively, you can use the arrow keys.
-Use the `Shift` key for larger movements and the `Alt` key for smaller movements.
+Hold the `Shift` key for larger movements and the `Alt` key for smaller movements.
-If you want to align elements to the grid, hold the `Ctrl` key while moving them.

 If you want to move selected elements to a **different zone**, click the :btn-icon:fa3-cut:: "cut" button.
 Alternatively, press `Ctrl`+`X`.